-The ENCATC Congress on Cultural Management and Policy is organized since 1992 and is a global gathering designed for academics, trainers and researchers from the cultural management and policy educational fields with crossdisciplinary interests to mingle with professionals, policy makers, and artists and thus to bridge the knowledge gap, promote research esteem and the evolution of pedagogy.
+The ENCATC Congress on Cultural Management and Policy is organized since 1992 and is a global gathering designed for academics, trainers and researchers from the cultural management and policy educational fields with cross-disciplinary interests to mingle with professionals, policy makers, and artists and thus to bridge the knowledge gap, promote research esteem and the evolution of pedagogy.
 The ENCATC Congress aims to provide a space for encounter, to learn from leading experts, get to common questions and look for common answers that may help all actors in the cultural management and policy sphere navigate uncharted waters.

-KEY FACTS An immersive and exciting digital experience 6 days of programme 180 participants ranging from academics, trainers, flagship events The only global event on Cultural Management and Cultural Policy 45 countries researchers, cultural professionals, policy makers, artists and student ··········· The Conference +45 speakers The Congress 2020 was built on 7 main 12 sessions with: events 33 research works and teaching demonstrations presented by 53 researchers and educators from around the world S presentations in the Special Session in Spanish Language organised by Latin American members The Education and Research Session is an annual gathering of the international research 🍥 3 ENCATC Resea arch Boot Camp sessions for PhD Stude ents community.
-It provides a unique interdisciplinary environment The 2020 ENCATC Research Award Ceremony to get the latest world-class research conducted in the field of ternational research It provides a unique mary environment e latest world-class inducted in the field of magement and policy cultural management and policy and the most innovative practices sations in teaching and training.
-After the Congress, authors and presenters in teaching and training.
-After the Congress, authors and presenters 'Global conversations around decolonising cultural of this Research Session will also be invited to submit their management education' work in ENCATC's scientific Digital Heritage perspective panel publication, the European Journal of Cultural Management and Policy.
-Presenters in the Tangible and Intangible heritage and digitisation: policy and practices in the 'new normal' as part of the UNESCO ResiliArt Movement The HERITAGE-PRO project Multiplier Event /encatcSCHOLAR, a unique tool for education and lifelong learning on arts and cultural The challenges of the interdisciplinarity in today cultural management: the case of cultural heritage as an example management and policy.
+KEY FACTS

+An immersive and exciting digital experience

+The only global event on Cultural Management and Cultural Policy 6 days of programme flagship events

+45 countries participants ranging from academics, trainers, researchers, cultural professionals, policy makers, artists and student

+The Congress 2020 was built on 7 main events

+· The Conference

++45 speakers

+The Education and Research Session

+12 sessions with:

+- 33 research works and teaching demonstrations presented by 53 researchers and educators from around the world - 3 presentations in the Special Session in Spanish Language organised by Latin American members - 3 ENCATC Research Boot Camp sessions for PhD Students

+The 2020 ENCATC Research Award Ceremony

+4 finalists from 4 different countries

+The Global Conversations

+'Global conversations around decolonising cultural management education'

+Digital Heritage perspective panel

+Tangible and Intangible heritage and digitisation: policy and practices in the 'new normal' as part of the UNESCO ResiliArt Movement

+The HERITAGE-PRO project Multiplier Event

+The challenges of the interdisciplinarity in today cultural management: the case of cultural heritage as an example

-········ The Digital Exhibition Area
+······· The Digital Exhibition Area